un1c0rn-the-pwnie/House_of_Disruption/README.md

 ```
 `tcache` is a per thread global variable and hence it is stored in the thread local storage of each thread.
 But for our single threaded program you can see it as a simple global variable which is **writable**.

-Because ptmalloc2 blindly trusts this `tcache` pointer, if you are able to modify him to point somewhere you can write a fake `tcache` you will be able eventually to make ptmalloc2 to return arbitrary chunks back to the program!
+Because ptmalloc2 blindly trusts this `tcache` pointer, if you are able to modify him to point to a place which you control, by crafting a fake tcache in that place you will be able eventually to make ptmalloc2 to return arbitrary chunks back to the program!

-For our case the only place we can craft a fake tcache is on the heap and so we will perform a large bin attack to put a heap address into the `tcache` pointer.
+In our PoC the only place we can craft a fake tcache is on the heap and so we will perform a large bin attack to put a heap address into the `tcache` pointer.

 # Proof of Concept
 For a proof of concept I will use the same testbed I used for another House that I made.
 You can find it ![here](https://github.com/un1c0rn-the-pwnie/FSOPAgain/blob/main/poc3/house_of_error.c).
 If you remove the theme it's actually a simple testbed.
 In that testbed you have the ability to allocate chunks with a max size of `0x1000` bytes and you can free them if you wish.
 The bug in my testbed is a heap overflow of `40` bytes.